dermrvn-code/BRSKI-PY/readme.md

      py start_all.py
      ```

-   - Start the demonstrator by just opening the start.bat file:
+   - Or start the demonstrator by just opening the start.bat file:

      ```shell
      start.bat